Yelp/elastalert/.github/pull_request_template.md

 If you have questions about completing this PR, or about the process, note them here.

-If you are not ready for this PR to be reviewed please mention that here..
+If you are not ready for this PR to be reviewed please mention that here.
 -->